enodynowski/enodynowski.github.io/_posts/2022-01-23-bsides-jeddah-part2.md

 </details>

 ## <b> 14.
 What is the PID of the next entry to the previous process? </b>
-Continuing to look at the output from the above command, simply determine which process was run just before the one identified in [Question 13](#question-13).
+Continuing to look at the output from the above command, simply determine which process was run just before the one identified in question 13.
 <details>
     <summary> <b>Solution </b> </summary>
     4772
 </details>

 ## <b> 15.
 How many threads does the previous process have? </b>
-Again, just like the last question, look at the output of the command from [Question 13](#question-13) and determine the number of threads the process has.
+Again, just like the last question, look at the output of the command from question 13 and determine the number of threads the process has.
 <details>
     <summary> <b>Solution </b> </summary>
     44